How Developing a Tolerance to Cocaine Leads to Active Addiction

 Cocaine is a very compulsive drug, and intense cravings from cocaine can indicate problems.
 Using Cocaine releases dopamine.
 In a Cocaine binge, the individual needs more and more Cocaine to release lessening amounts of dopamine, until there is no dopamine left.
 Then the individual has to wait several days before there is enough produced for them to get high again.

 High Tolerance To Cocaine

-Do you have a loved one struggling with addiction?
-Call Blueprints on 877-594-4901 to find out how we can help.
+Do you know of a young male adult struggling with addiction?
+Call Blueprints for Recovery located in Arizona at (888) 744-9969 to find out how we can help.